 Anticorruption online course “The United Nations Convention against Corruption: Global Corruption, Good Governance, Ukraine and the United States”

 “Anticorruption interdisciplinary studies” are devoted to the comprehensive study of corruption as a social and legal phenomenon and ways of its prevention.
 We invited theorists and practices in the field of combating corruption from Ukraine, the Netherlands and Germany to be read lectures for this program.
-The program is intended for representatives of anti-corruption bodies and activists of the public sector, assistants of people’s deputies, NACC experts, officials of executive authorities and local self-government, journalists, teachers who wish to improve their qualifications in this field, lawyers of private companies, as well as students.
+The program is intended for representatives of anti-corruption bodies and activists of the public sector, assistants of people’s deputies, experts of the National Agency on Corruption Prevention, officials of executive authorities and local self-government, journalists, teachers who wish to improve their qualifications in this field, lawyers of private companies, as well as students.

 The program is supported by the “Open Society Foundations”.